Time-Conditioned Generative Modeling of Object-Centric Representations for Video Decomposition and Prediction: Conclusion

 \section{Conclusion}

 We propose a time-conditioned generative model for video decomposition and prediction.
-The model enhances the disentanglement between view and object-centric representations, and additionally uses GPs for view generation and inference.
-We have shown the model can: 1) aggregate 3D object-centric information and as a result, outperforms the state-of-art multi-view models.
-2) restore the complete objects even when completely occluded.
-3) predict unknown viewpoints without viewpoint annotations.
+The proposed model enhances the disentanglement between viewpoint and object-centric representations, and additionally adopts GPs for viewpoint modeling, inference and generation.
+We design experiments to show that the proposed model can: 1) aggregate 3D object-centric information from multiple viewpoints, and as a result, outperforms the state-of-art multi-view models; 2) restore the complete shapes of objects even when completely occluded; and 3) predict the scene images from unknown viewpoints without viewpoint annotations.